wombatsecurity/ember-component-showcase/README.md

 * Ember CLI v2.13 or above
 * Node.js v10 or above

+:warning: If you encounter `setComponentTemplate` errors, try updating to the latest `ember-cli-babel` and `ember-cli-htmlbars`.

 ## Configuration

 Provide a custom showcaseConfig to your environment.js or ember-cli-build.js: